zeffii/ChucKScripts/ugen_full.md

 ### [ugen]: blackhole

-sample rate sample sucker ( like dac, ticks ugens, but no more )
+sample rate sample sucker, like dac, ticks ugens, but no more
 see examples: fm.ck